 Before we consider a detailed analysis of the simulation runs, we first assess the realism of the simulations by comparing the model OCB latitude output with DMSP observations.
-The DMSP satellites are a series of polar-orbiting spacecraft with an altitude of ≈ 850 km in sun-synchronous orbits.
-The precipitating ion and electron data from the on-board instruments have been used to identify polar cap boundary crossings in a number of previous studies (Hardy et al., 1984; Sotirelis et al., 1998; Milan et al., 2003; Wing and Zhang, 2015; Wang et al., 2016, 2018).
+The DMSP satellites are a series of polar-orbiting spacecraft with an altitude of $\approx 850 \,\mathrm{km}$ in Sun-synchronous orbits.
+The precipitating ion and electron data from the onboard instruments have been used to identify polar cap boundary crossings in a number of previous studies (Sotirelis et al., 1998; Milan et al., 2003; Wing and Zhang, 2015; Wang et al., 2016, 2018).
 Spectrograms of ion and electron differential fluxes in a range from 30 eV to 30 keV were inspected to identify the polar cap boundary crossings of the satellites.
 Such visual inspection is subjective.
 However, crossings that could not be clearly identified are not included in the database.
 Also, when we could identify polar cap precipitation features such as polar cap arcs, these were not included.
 We also never used data below 1 keV, so there should be no concerns about the cusp.
-All crossings are tabulated in the database (to be found in the supplemental material) with a time tag, so readers can double-check our boundary identifications.
+All crossings are tabulated in the database (to be found in the Supplement) with a time tag, so readers can double-check our boundary identifications.

 Some previous studies have suggested using the b6 boundary as an open-closed field boundary (Newell et al., 1996; Hubert et al., 2006).
 These boundary locations can also be identified using a set of quantitative algorithms developed by Newell et al. (1996).
-However, during geomagnetically active periods these algorithms tend to either fail to determine the boundary at all, or sometimes they misidentify the boundary.
+However, during geomagnetically active periods, these algorithms tend to either fail to determine the boundary at all, or sometimes they misidentify the boundary.

-The comparison of the OCB magnetic latitudes between DMSP and the OpenGGCM simulations is shown in Fig. 1 through 5.
-Figure 1 shows the results for the November 20, 2003 event.
+The comparison of the OCB magnetic latitudes between DMSP and the OpenGGCM simulations is shown in Figs. 1 through 5.
+Figure 1 shows the results for the 20 November 2003 event.
 Figure 1d shows the IMF and solar wind for reference.
-For this event, data was available from four DMSP spacecraft (F13-F16).
+For this event, data were available from four DMSP spacecraft (F13-F16).
 The blue markers in Fig. 1a indicate the polar cap crossing latitudes of the DMSP satellites, while the modeled OCB latitudes, determined along the same orbits, are shown in red.
-Figure 1b displays the Magnetic Local Time (MLT) coverage of the DMSP spacecraft during the event.
-The DMSP s/c are in sunsynchronous orbits that are close to the terminator.
+Figure 1b displays the magnetic local time (MLT) coverage of the DMSP spacecraft during the event.
+The DMSP spacecraft are in Sun-synchronous orbits that are close to the terminator.
 Thus, the MLT coverage is uneven and concentrated in the dawn and dusk sectors.
-Near noon data are sparse, and there are no nightside crossings between 2200 and 0600 MLT.
+Near noon, data are sparse, and there are no nightside crossings between 22:00 and 06:00 MLT.
 Figure 1a shows that the model follows the real OCB pattern geometry reasonably well.
-However, there is significant scatter, both in the data, as well as in the model results.
+However, there is significant scatter, both in the data and in the model results.
 In particular, the DMSP crossings often jump considerably from one orbit to the next, and the model shows a similar behavior.
 Obviously, the OCB is quite dynamic.